wowkster/wowkster/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=wowkster&label=Profile%20views&color=0e75b6&style=flat" alt="wowkster" /> </p>

 ## Contact
 You can contact me on Discord (preferred) at `Wowkster#0001` or by email at `contact@wowkster.com`.
-If you are contactint me about an issue with a project, please open a GitHub issue on that repository instead.
+I take commissions if you like my work.
+If you are contacting me about an issue with a project, please open a GitHub issue on that repository instead.
 I will tend to it as soon as I can.

 ## Current Projects